PGSch/moxp/README.md

 # MOXP

-Welcome to the MOXP project, a fictional and parody project.
+Welcome to the MOXP project (https://pgsch.github.io/moxp/), a fictional and parody project.
 This project is a satirical take on modern tech ideas and is intentionally vague about its purpose.

 ## Overview